Reports by 8 Indigo

-When asked about what they thought about homelessness, students in 8Indigo of Rooks Heath College in Harrow replied, “I think that everyone should work together to slowly reduce the amount of homeless people on the streets of Britain” Another school student said “ The government should do something to get more homeless people into work”.
+When asked about what they thought about homelessness, students in 8Indigo of Rooks Heath School in Harrow replied, “I think that everyone should work together to slowly reduce the amount of homeless people on the streets of Britain” Another school student said “ The government should do something to get more homeless people into work”.
 Most people think that the homeless are in desperate need of help, then why is no serious action being taken?

 Cosmetics Tested on Animals

 Cosmetics are usually tested on animals to see whether they are safe or not to use.
 Europe has banned all cosmetics which have been tested on animals.
 Animals such as rabbits, mice, rats and guinea pigs are used to test on.
 This can cause death for the animal.

 Tonio Borg who is a European Commissioner for health and consumer policy said ‘This is a great opportunity for Europe to set an example of responsible innovation in cosmetics without any compromise on consumer safety.’
 But will any other countries change their law on this?